kyma-project/community/concepts/modularization/modularization_overview.md

 A Kyma module contains all information required to install and run the associated components in a Kyma runtime:

-* A renderable Kubernetes manifest that includes the Kubernetes resources of the module
+* One or more renderable Kubernetes manifests of the module, based on Kustomize and/or Helm
 * A default configuration for module chart resource installation
-* Optionally, further information
+* Optionally, further layers that can enhance, or be required by, the operator of a module

 All these assets are bundled into a single container image using the OCI image specification.